 The dribble and kick competition is a 1 versus 1 competition between two teams.
 It is a kind of combination of a penalty kick and a soccer game.
-The striking robot starts in the middle of the playing field facing the yellow goal.
-The goal keeper of the other team is in the yellow goal.
+The striking robot starts in the middle of the playing field facing the yellow opposing goal.
+The goal keeper of the other team is in the yellow this goal.
 After the robots are placed, the ball is placed randomly on the imaginary line segment in parallel to the goal lines and through the penalty mark in the half of the field with the blue goal (that is the half behind the robot).
+Before each trial, the referee also randomly places a black obstacle in the path between the penalty mark in front of the robot and the goal area.

 After the referee blows the whistle, the striker has to acquire the ball and score a goal.
-A goal is only valid if the last point of contact between the striker and the ball was within the half of the field with the yellow goal (that is the attacking robot must move the ball into the yellow half before kicking it into the goal).
+A goal is only valid if the last point of contact between the striker and the ball was within the half of the field with the yellow goal (that is the attacking robot must move the ball into the yellow half before kicking it into the goal) opposing goal.